 - A Negative Covid-19 test

 Whether you are entering Bali via the air, land or sea route, you need a negative Covid test.
-There are 3 types of tests that are accepted:
+If flying to Bali, you will need:

 Children under the age of 5 are not required to do the test.